 Yes.
 MQSA requirements apply to all mammography facilities.
 The same standards for image quality apply to all facilities, whether stationary or mobile.
 Mobile facilities must prominently display an FDA certificate.

-Veteran's Administration (VA) facilities are exempted from MQSA.
-However, VA has initiated its own quality mammography program with standards as strict as those required by MQSA.
+Veterans Health Administration (VA) facilities are exempted from MQSA.
+However, the VA has initiated its own quality mammography program with standards as strict as those required by MQSA.
 All VA facilities are required to be accredited by the American College of Radiology.
 They are also inspected annually by MQSA-trained inspectors.